Filtered formal groups, Cartier duality, and derived algebraic geometry: Filtered formal groups

 \begin{rem} We explain our usage of the term \emph{filtered Cartier duality}.
-As we saw in Section \ref{cartierdualityfield}, classical Cartier duality gives rise to an (anti)-equivalence between formal groups and affine groups schemes, at least in the most well-behaved situation over a field.
+As we saw in Section~\ref{cartierdualityfield}, classical Cartier duality gives rise to an (anti)-equivalence between formal groups and affine groups schemes, at least in the most well-behaved situation over a field.
 An abelian group object in smooth filtered coalgebras will be none other than a filtered Hopf algebra.
-This is due to the fact that we ultimately still restrict to the a $1$-categorical setting where remark \ref{abelianobjects1cat} applies, so abelian group objects agree with grouplike commutative monoids.
-Out of this, therefore, one may extract an relative affine group scheme over $\filstack$.
-Hence, \ref{filteredcartierduality} may be viewed as a correspondence between filtered formal groups and a full subcategory of relatively affine group schemes over $\filstack$. \end{rem}
+This is due to the fact that we ultimately still restrict to the a $1$-categorical setting where Remark~\ref{abelianobjects1cat} applies, so abelian group objects agree with group-like commutative monoids.
+Out of this, therefore, one may extract a relative affine group scheme over $\filstack$.
+Hence the equivalence of Theorem~\ref{Cartier duality statement} may be viewed as a correspondence between filtered formal groups and a full subcategory of relatively affine group schemes over $\filstack$. \end{rem}

-Next we prove a unicity result on complete filtered algebra structures with underlying object a commutative ring $A$ and specified associated graded, (cf. Theorem \ref{introadicunicity}).
+Next, we prove a unicity result on complete filtered algebra structures with underlying object a commutative ring $A$ and specified associated graded (\textit{cf}.\ Theorem~\ref{introadicunicity}).